saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 <TabItem value="Mac/Linux">

-Follow the steps below to configure Sauce Connect Proxy using enviroment variables in the current terminal.
+Follow the steps below to configure Sauce Connect Proxy using environment variables in the current terminal.

-1. In your terminal window, set the following enviroment variables
+1. In your terminal window, set the following environment variables
   ```bash
   export SAUCE_USERNAME="your Sauce username"
   export SAUCE_ACCESS_KEY="your Sauce access key"
   ```
-2. Starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` keys.
+2. Starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` flags.
   ```bash
   sc --region us-west
   ```

-Alternatively, Sauce Connect Proxy enviroment variables may be added to one of the user environment configuration files, such as `~/.bash_profile`.
+Alternatively, Sauce Connect Proxy environment variables may be added to one of the user environment configuration files, such as `~/.bash_profile`.

-1. To make enviroment variables always available, open `~/.bash_profile` in your prefered text editor.
+1. To make environment variables always available, open `~/.bash_profile` in your prefered text editor.
 2. Add the variables, for example:
  ```bash
  export SAUCE_USERNAME="your Sauce username"